chriso/columnix/README.md

 Columnix is a columnar storage format, similar to [Parquet][parquet] and [ORC][orc].

-The goal was to beat Parquet on read performance in [Spark][spark] for flat schemas, while simultaneously reducing the disk footprint by utilizing newer compression algorithms such as [lz4][lz4] and [zstd][zstd].
+The experiment was to beat Parquet's read performance in [Spark][spark] for flat schemas, while simultaneously reducing the disk footprint by utilizing newer compression algorithms such as [lz4][lz4] and [zstd][zstd].

 Columnix supports:
+1. row groups
+2. indexes (at the row group level, and file level)
-1. vectorized reads
+3. vectorized reads
-2. predicate pushdown
+4. predicate pushdown
-3. lazy reads
+5. lazy reads
-4. AVX2 and AVX512 predicate matching implementations
+6. AVX2 and AVX512 predicate matching
-5. memory-mapped IO
+7. memory-mapped IO

-Spark's Parquet reader supports 1 and 2, but has no support for lazy reads, only limited SIMD support, and IO is through a HDFS layer.
+Spark's Parquet reader supports 1-4, but has no support for lazy reads, only limited SIMD support (whatever the JVM provides) and IO is through HDFS.

 Support for complex schemas was not a goal of the project.
-The format has no support for Parquet's [Dremel-style][dremel-style] definition & repetition levels, or ORC's [compound types][orc-types] (struct, list, map, union).
+The format has no support for Parquet's [Dremel-style][dremel-style] definition & repetition levels or ORC's [compound types][orc-types] (struct, list, map, union).

-The library does not currently support encoding of data prior to compression (for example run-length or dict encoding), despite placeholders in the code alluding to it.
-I do not intend to complete this part of the library.
+The library does not currently support encoding of data prior to (or instead of) compression, for example run-length or dict encoding, despite placeholders in the code alluding to it.
+It was next on the TODO list, but now I don't intend to complete the library.

-Number 5 is the primary reason I won't be putting in any further development work.
+Number 7 is the primary reason I won't be putting in any further development work.
 The library uses memory-mapped IO only; local reads are fast, but there is no HDFS compatibility and so the format has limited real-world use outside of benchmarks and trivial workloads.